 Have you ever wondered what the majority of your users are using to read their email?
 The answer may surprise you - even stun you!

-We're always thinking about ways that we can boost our customers' deliverability and email reptutation to previously unheard of heights.
-And, as we've mentioned before, open rates are becoming increasingly important.
-That is because ISPs look at your open rates to see if people are really interested in receiving and reading your email.
-So I got to thinking about things that can artificially suppress your open rates.
+We're always thinking about ways that we can boost our customers' deliverability and email reputation to previously unheard of heights.
+And, as we've mentioned recently, open rates are still important, not withstanding what some might say.
+That's because ISPs and inbox providers still look at your open rates to see if people are really interested in receiving and reading your email.

 Last week we talked about how if your email is not "mobile friendly", that is, if it doesn't render well on mobile devices, your email will not bring you the results for which you are hoping.
 And because once someone reads your email on their mobile device, they aren't as likely to read it on their computer, this is very important.
 Remember that open and click-through rates can directly affect your deliverability.